 Keep in mind that depending on the child’s age, their ability to process alcohol differs.
 Newborns and infants under 3 months of age process alcohol at roughly half the speed of a grown human due to their not yet mature liver.
 However, infants over the age of 3 months process alcohol at a much faster rate.

 Myth #2: You need to pump and dump any milk you’ve produced after consuming alcohol.

 This is a very old myth that many believe.
 And it stems from the idea that milk is stored in the breast.
 Thus if milk is stored, the alcohol is stored in the milk, and the only way to get rid of the alcohol in the milk is to pump it out and discard it.

 Fortunately, that is not how breastmilk works.
 Breastmilk does not indefinitely store alcohol that is in your system.
 Since breastmilk is made from your blood supply, it means that it leaves the milk as alcohol leaves your bloodstream.
 So even if you try to pump milk to reduce the alcohol content, it won’t work.
 You need to wait about 2 hours after consuming alcohol to ensure almost no alcohol remains in the system.
 Your general rule should be, “If you’re sober enough to drive, you’re sober enough to breastfeed.”
-However, it is advisable to pump if you will be separated from your baby for an extended period of time when drinking alcohol.
+However, it is advisable to pump if you are separated from your baby for an extended time when drinking alcohol.
 This would help to protect your milk supply by removing the milk and preventing clogged ducts.
-This pumped milk can just be discarded.
+You can discard this pumped milk.

 Myth #3: It can take 3 days for alcohol to leave breastmilk.